-1.3 Targets and goals for mitigation and adaptation
+1.3 Goals and targets for mitigation and adaptation and wider benefits

 The overarching goal of the plan is emissions neutrality (or net zero emissions) by 2050 and climate resilience in the short, medium and long term.

 The plan should establish an ambitious interim emissions target, and adaptation goals and milestones, against which progress can be measured.
-The plan should also emphasise overarching ambitions: improving inclusivity; improving benefits distribution; and delivering a fair climate action plan.
+The plan should also emphasise ambitions for the wider social, environmental and economic benefits associated with climate action (e.g. health, air quality, employment, equity).